Scibourne23/Vectia-CATIA-Macros/README.md

 ### Drafting & 2D Annotation

-#### 1. Master Text Numbering (`Vectia_MasterTextNumbering.catvbs`)
+#### 1. Master Text Numbering (`Vectia_MasterTextNumbering_v1.1.catvbs`)
 The flagship macro for creating visually perfect, associative VVNN numbering.
-It uses a pre-selected text object as a template, ensuring perfect compliance with any custom graphical standard (including custom frames/oblongs).
+It uses a pre-selected text object as a template, ensuring perfect compliance with any custom graphical standard.
+**New in v1.1:** Features dynamic horizontal offsets to perfectly center the numbering text over single, double, and multi-instance dimensions.
-![Vectia Master Text Numbering Demo](./demovideos/Vectia_MasterTextNumbering_v1.0.gif)
+![Vectia Master Text Numbering Demo](./demovideos/Vectia_MasterTextNumbering_v1.0.gif) **How to Use:**
-*   **How to Use:** Select your "Master Text" object first, then CTRL+select all target Dimensions/GDTs.
-Run the macro and follow the prompts.
+1. Select your "Master Text" object first, then CTRL+select all target Dimensions/GDTs.
+2. Run the macro and follow the prompts.

 #### 2. Smart Bault/Upper Text Numbering (`Vectia_BaultTextNumbering.catvbs`)
 An intelligent tool for editing existing drawings.
 It scans views for the highest existing VVNN number and continues the sequence by modifying the `BaultText` of dimensions or the `Upper Text` of GDTs.